debber1/AttachFiles/README.md

 # AttachFiles
 This extension allows users to upload and attach files directly to pages, without going through the default MediaWiki upload process.
+Made for ULYSSIS VZW by Joachim Vandersmissen.

 ## Features
 * Very user-friendly UI.